Getting Into the Game

 “There’s not much breathing room for scouts when the season’s in swing.
 Each one is gone a minimum of 200 days a year.
 It takes a certain type of individual and, more importantly, a certain type of understanding family.” — Tom Boisture, former director of player personnel, New York Giants

 The NFL Scouting Combine, with its combination of physical, mental and medical examinations, is the Super Bowl of the player development process.
 Each NFL team’s personnel department is put to the test, tasked with making crucial decisions that can shape the future of a franchise.
-The National Combine isn’t like the Regional Combines — only about 335 players are invited each year, and those players who make it are truly the cream of the crop.
+Only about 335 players are invited to the National Combine each year, and those players who make it are truly the cream of the crop.

 For those players invited to participate, the combine is a chance to measure themselves against the best players in college and prove their value to scouts from all 32 teams.
 Prospects get the chance to show how they match up with players from other programs, that they can transition to a new position or, in some cases, that they can play after an injury.